JibbSmart/JoyShockMapper/README.md

 #### 1.2 Binding Modifiers

 There are two kinds of modifiers that can be applied to key bindings: action modifiers and event modifiers.
-They are represented by symbols added before and after the key name repectively.
+They are represented by symbols added before and after the key name respectively.
 And each binding can only ever have one of each.
 You can however have multiple keys bound to the same events, thus sending multiple key presses at once.

 **Action modifiers** come in two kinds: **toggle (^)** and **instant (!)**.
 Using either of these modifiers will make it so that nothing is bound to the release of the button press.
 * ^ Toggle makes it so that the key will alternate between applying and releasing the key press at each press.